aprilharris/100-tech-companies/README.md

 # Summary

-Built with [tabulator.js] (http://tabulator.info/), this is a static responsive table listing over 100 NYC tech companies employing software engineers, UX designers, data scientists, and more.
+Built with <a href="http://tabulator.info/">tabulator.js</a>, this is a static responsive table listing over 100 NYC tech companies employing software engineers, UX designers, data scientists, and more.

 Data is comes from builtinnyc.com's [100 Best Places to Work in NYC](https://www.builtinnyc.com/companies/best-places-to-work-nyc), a dynamic algorithm-generated list of tech firms.